 12.2.3.1 General

-5GS supports a unified access control by which each access attempt is categorized into one ore more access categories.
+5GS supports a unified access control by which each access attempt is categorized into one access category.
 The network can restrict the access on a per-access category basis according to the requirement specified in 3GPP TS 22.261 [3].

 The access attempts for standardized access categories are described in subclause 12.2.3.2.

+Handling related to operator specific access categories is described in subclause 12.2.3.2A.

 The layers detecting the access attempts are described in subclause 12.2.3.3.

 Providing the access category selection assistance information enabling determination of applicability of access category 1 and of access category 2 is described in subclause 12.2.3.4.